 Getting Your Record Sealed

-A criminal record may be sealed or expunged so that it is not available to the public.
+A criminal record may be sealed so that it is not available to the public.
 The statutes relating to sealing of records are found in Section 2953 of the Ohio Revised Code.
 While it is believed the following information is accurate, you should consult an Ohio attorney to help you with the sealing process.